TNTurnerLab/ACES/README.md

 				3. .1: Version of file number: .1

 				4. .2: Sequence order number: Second sequence in species parsed out file.
-				       * If there is a letter in place of a value in this prosition, then starting with sequence 10, 'a' will denote that sequence. 'b' will denote the 11th sequence and so on.
+				       * If there is a letter in place of a value in this position, then starting with sequence number 10, 'a' will denote that sequence. 'b' will denote the 11th sequence and so on.
 		2: Ensembl Genomes: